percona/everest-doc/docs/release-notes/Percona-Everest-1.3.0-(2024-10-28).md

 ## Bugs

-- [EVEREST-886](https://perconadev.atlassian.net/browse/EVEREST-886) - The PostgreSQL database can now be restored using PITR.
-Previously, the restoration using the latest PITR did not complete, and the database remained in the **Restoring** status.

 - [EVEREST-1187](https://perconadev.atlassian.net/browse/EVEREST-1187) - When creating a PostgreSQL database, if backup schedules were not created initially but added later after the database was created, Point-in-Time Recovery (PITR) was disabled.
 We have now resolved the issue, and PITR has now been enabled.